 The resources and lesson plans listed below were developed by Edmund Sass, Professor of Education, College of Saint Benedict/Saint John's University.
 They are organized by subject/topic (see index below).
 Anyone wishing to reproduce and use these materials for educational purposes is free to do so as long as they credit me and the web page source.

-Site Index: Disability-Related, History, Language Arts, Learning Theories, Minnesota, Human Development, Miscellaneous/Other
+Site Index: Disability-Related, History, Language Arts, Learning, Minnesota, Human Development, Miscellaneous/Other

 Disability-Related Lesson Plans and Resources

 Speaking and Writing About People with Disabilities

 Ideas and a worksheet I use for teaching about appropriate language (including people-first language) for speaking and writing about individuals with disabilities.

 Two activities, complete with handouts, that I use in my Human Development class (Education 203) to teach college students (mostly second year) about mental retardation/intellectual disabilities.
 I believe the activities would also be appropriate for use at the high school level, perhaps in a psychology class.